cretz/tor-static/README.md

                         git subversion mercurial \
                         mingw-w64-i686-cmake mingw-w64-x86_64-cmake

 This will install all the tools needed for building and will take a while.
-Once complete, we have to downgrade a couple of packages due to a bug in the current MinGW libraries.
-In the same shell, run:

-    pacman -U /var/cache/pacman/pkg/mingw-w64-x86_64-crt-git-5.0.0.4745.d2384c2-1-any.pkg.tar.xz
-    pacman -U /var/cache/pacman/pkg/mingw-w64-x86_64-headers-git-5.0.0.4747.0f8f626-1-any.pkg.tar.xz
-    pacman -U /var/cache/pacman/pkg/mingw-w64-x86_64-winpthreads-git-5.0.0.4741.2c8939a-1-any.pkg.tar.xz \
-              /var/cache/pacman/pkg/mingw-w64-x86_64-libwinpthread-git-5.0.0.4741.2c8939a-1-any.pkg.tar.xz

-At least these were the cached package names on my install, they may be different on others.
 Once complete, MinGW is now setup to build the dependencies.

 ### Executing the build